 Why Compassion Matters?

-Compassion Matters was launched by the Dalai Lama Centre for Compassion to address several urgent issues and challenges by:
+The Dalai Lama Centre launched Compassion Matters to address several urgent issues and challenges by:

 - Developing high-quality learning materials that are universally available to all.

 - Supporting children to develop tangible and transferable skills such as critical and responsible decision-making enhances their learning in and out of the classroom.

-On average social-emotional learning (SEL) interventions, including the teaching of ethics and values, have an identifiable and valuable impact on attitudes to learning and social relationships in school.
+On average social-emotional learning (SEL) interventions, including the teaching of compassion education, have an identifiable and valuable impact on attitudes to learning and social relationships in school.
 In the UK, high-profile research has been undertaken by the Education Endowment Foundation on behalf of the Department for Education since 2011.
-On average, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
+On average, similar interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
 They also have an overall average effect of four months’ additional progress on attainment.
-In 2017, the collaborative association for social-emotional learning (CASEL) carried out a meta-analysis shows evidence of SEL’s long-lasting impact.
+In 2017, the collaborative association for social-emotional learning (CASEL) carried out a meta-analysis shows evidence of long-lasting impact.
 A 2011 study found an 11% in academic skills .